A metric boundary theory for Carnot groups: Background and notation

 \begin{lemma}(Guivarc'h, \cite{guivarch-quasinorm} Lemme II.1) For any stratified group, up to rescaling each $\norm{\cdot}_{V_j}$ to a proportional norm $\lambda_j\,\norm{\cdot}_{V_j}$ if necessary, where $\lambda_1 = 1$, and $0 < \lambda_{j+1}\leq \lambda_j$ for all $j$, the layered sup quasi-norm

 is, in fact, a norm satisfying the triangle inequality and hence induces a metric. \end{lemma}

 We will call these upgraded quasi-norms {\em layered sup norms}, and we will at times suppress the scalars $\lambda_j$, assuming that the ordinary norms $\norm{\cdot}_{V_j}$ have been scaled as necessary.
 The main focus of this paper will be to study the horofunction boundaries of these norms on families of Carnot groups which generalize the real Heisenberg group $\HR$.
+In particular, we will consider {\em polysmooth} layered sup norms where each layer norm $\norm{\cdot}_{V_j}$ is either \begin{enumerate} \item {\em polyhedral}, i.e., the unit ball $Q_j$ of $\norm{\cdot}_{V_j}$ is a convex, centrally-symmetric polyhedron, or \item {\em smooth}, meaning the norm is continuously differentiable on $V_j \setminus \{0\}$ and is strictly convex. \end{enumerate}

 We note that the homogeneous sup quasi-norm $|(x_1, \ldots, x_n)|_\infty = \max_{j}\left\{ |x_j|^{1/\nu_j}\right \}$ can be realized as a layered sup quasi-norm where we let each $\norm{\cdot}_{V_j}$ be the sup norm on that layer.
 Thus, we can apply Lemma~\ref{guivarch} and upgrade $|\cdot|_\infty$ to a homogeneous norm, which we will call the {\em homogeneous sup norm}.